PLEASE NOTE THAT ALL THE PHOTOGRAPHS ON THE SITE ARE CLICKABLE LINKS

 Built within the width of the ramparts, in the area known as the East Casemates there is a narrow gallery, about 30m long with a vaulted roof.
 Leading off the gallery are six rooms (casemates) which are thought to have been used as stores or barrack rooms.

 The citadel itself is on three levels.
-It is not clear what the lower and middle Citadels were used for but the remains of a pottery kiln suggest that they may have been workshops. as to the function of the Lower and Middle Citadels but the remains of a pottery kiln suggest that they may have been used as areas for workshops.
+It is not clear what the lower and middle Citadels were used for as that remains a mystery!

 Among the royal rooms is a bathroom, where the highly polished stone floor has holes drilled into it for drainage.